 Mehdi is Professor at the Adam Smith Business School, University of Glasgow.
 Prior to joining Glasgow, he worked at the universities of Bath and Oxford.
 His research examines diverse aspects of globalization from a broadly postcolonial sociological perspective, with a specialist focus on professional service firms and business schools.
-In recent years, he has also extended his analysis to the geopolitics of knowledge production.
+In recent years, he has also extended his analysis to the politics of management knowledge.

 In 2015, Mehdi received the Dean’s Award for an Outstanding Contribution to Research at the University of Bath School of Management (and the Dean’s Award for Research Excellence in 2012).
 Mehdi has also been shortlisted twice (2016 and 2017) for the Col. Lyndall F Urwick Memorial Prize awarded by the Worshipful Company of Management Consultants.